ashwinprakashnair-cmyk/Wind_Mini_Project/README.md

 </blockquote>

 <p>
-  Realistic value ranges and physical parameters used in this project were derived from that dataset's published data and metadata, used purely as a reference for constructing the synthetic telemetry.
+  Realistic value ranges and physical parameters used in this project were derived from that dataset's published data and metadata (rated power 6.2 kW, rotor diameter 12.9 m, gear ratio 12:1), used purely as a reference for constructing the synthetic telemetry.
 </p>

 <hr>

 <h2>Dataset Accuracy & Physical Proofs</h2>
 <p>
-  The dataset (<code>v2_final_cleaned.csv</code>) was rigorously evaluated against classical wind energy formulas.
-Across 5,400 records, the dataset achieved an overall <b>99.98% accuracy score</b>.
+  The dataset (<code>v2_rescaled.csv</code>) was rigorously evaluated against classical wind energy formulas, using the turbine's actual <b>6.2 kW nameplate rating</b> as the single reference point throughout.
+Across 4,279 records, the dataset achieved an overall <b>99.98% accuracy score</b>.
 </p>

 <table>